hm-lang/core/proposals/README.md

 # declaring a readonly set
 MySet[elementType]:     # also ok: `MySet: [elementType]`

-# defining a writeable set:
+# defining a writable set:
 SomeSet[str] ;= ["friends", "family", "fatigue"]
 # Also ok: we can do `SomeSet ;= [str]["friends", ...]`
 SomeSet::["friends"]    # `True`